-At the Databases step of the wizard, click Add to select databases to restore, and then choose a restore point that will be used to restore the selected databases.
-By default, Veeam Backup for Google Cloud uses the most recent valid restore point.
-However, you can restore the backed-up data to an earlier state.
+At the Databases step of the wizard, select a restore point that will be used to perform the restore operation for each database, and then click Add to select databases to restore.
+By default, Veeam Backup for AWS uses the most recent valid restore point.
+However, you can restore the database data to an earlier state.

-To help you choose a restore point, Veeam Backup for Google Cloud provides the following information on each available restore point:
+To help you choose a restore point, Veeam Backup for AWS provides the following information on each available restore point:

-- Creation Time — the date when the restore point was created.
+- Date — the date when the restore point was created.

-- Destination — the type of the restore point:
+- Type — the type of the restore point: